zfdang/android-device-model-to-marketing-name/README.md

 # How to use this library in your application

-## 1. add "multiple-images-selector" dependency
+## 1. add "device-model-to-marketing-name" dependency

 This library is now available in jcenter.